Looking for the best beaches in Nashville? There are incredible beaches in the city where you can have a great beach day!

 12. Cook Day Use Area

 You find this next awesome beach in Nashville at Cook Day Use Area.
-This is the perfect place if you want to swim in Nashville during summer.
+This is a place where you can swim if you want to swim in Nashville during summer.
+But always get information about the safety before you're actually going to swim here.

 Like several other beaches in the city, you find this one on Percy Priest Lake.